fdilke/bewl/bewl2/done-todo.md

 - L-T topologies.
 Can think of as quantifiers?
 Kernels of Heyting morphisms as per Matt F's paper?
 - can model geometric morphisms, X: Topos -> Y: Topos?
 - read Moerdijk & MacLane again, also the TTT book, and Four Czechs

+# CONJECTURES ABOUT LFTs (locally finite topoi)
+- ?every module has an injective hull
+- ?
+Wedderburn holds - every division ring is a field - may follow mechanically from Brauer group machinery
+- can we embed any X in an injective by considering X -> omega^X, extending to endo of omega^X ... ?
+- is an image of an injective also injective?
+It is for sets, trivially.
+Fails in action category?
+- Verify theorem that the inj hull of a subdirectly irreducible is again such.
+Finitely many of these?
+- Is there always a generator?
+And therefore a cogenerator..?

 # TOO GNARLY (for now)
 - default RESULT type of Unit for situations like withAction[Int, Unit] ?